dayanruben/app-platform/docs/presenter.md

 !!! note

     `MoleculePresenters` are never singletons.
-While they use `kotlin-inject-anvil` for constructor injection and automatically bind the concrete implementation to an API using `@ContributesBinding`, they don't use the `@SingleIn` annotation. `MoleculePresenters` manage their state in the `@Composable` function with the Compose runtime.
+While they use `kotlin-inject-anvil` or Metro for constructor injection and automatically bind the concrete implementation to an API using `@ContributesBinding`, they don't use the `@SingleIn` annotation. `MoleculePresenters` manage their state in the `@Composable` function with the Compose runtime.
 Therefore, it's strongly discouraged to have any class properties.